AdobeDocs/commerce-admin.en/help/b2b/account-company-create.md

    - Enters the **Email address** for the company administrator.

-      The email address for the company administrator can be the same as the company email address, or a different email address.
+      The email address for the company administrator can be the same as the company email address or a different email address.
 If a different email address is entered, a company user account is created, in addition to the company administrator account.

    - Enters the **First Name** and **Last Name** of the company administrator.